Hut-to-Hut Hike in the Julian Alps & Lakeside Relax

 LJUBLJANA · TRIGLAV NATIONAL PARK · JULIAN ALPS · SEVEN TRIGLAV LAKES · LAKES BLED & BOHINJ

 Experience a 7-day Hut-to-hut hiking journey in the Julian Alps, the northwestern corner of Slovenia with the best features of the Triglav National Park, the Julian Alps and the Via Alpina Trail.
 Feel the vibe of the friendly capital city Ljubljana.
 Discover dense spruce & larch forests of the Pokljuka Plateau, the high alpine karst of the Seven Triglav Lakes Valley, Slovenia’s most photogenic lakes Bled and Bohinj.
 Enjoy the high mountain traverse over the rough and rocky terrain of the highest Slovenian peaks, optionally climb Mount Triglav summit.
 Taste traditional Slovenian mountain food topped with overnighting in traditional mountain huts.

 Prefer a guided hut-to-hut trip?
 Check this one!

 Day 1: Hills and parks of Ljubljana

-Explore the city on foot, but crawl Ljubljana’s lush parks, historic trails and nearby hills by bike to feel it’s the vibe.
+Arrive in Ljubljana.
+Explore the city on foot, but crawl Ljubljana’s lush parks, historic trails and nearby hills by bike to feel its vibe.
 Even if you’re not a fan of urban life, you’ll love countless churches, parks, monuments and architectural buildings within the old town.
 Walk over the three bridges, the food market and the tree-lined road to finally reach the castle hill with the best panorama of Ljubljana.
 Its oldest part is just below the Ljubljana castle, whereas the newer part is nestled across the numerous bridges over the Ljubljanica River, from the Dragon Bridge to the Cobbler’s Bridge.
 By the waterfront alongside both riverbanks are many terrace cafes, where you can enjoy some of the best coffee and finest wines in the country with the best view of the castle.